Tryliom/PhysicsEngine/documentation/blogpost.md

 The quadtree check if the collider overlap the node, if it's the case, the collider is inserted in the node.<br>
 If the node is full, it will be divided into 4 nodes and all colliders will be inserted in the new nodes.<br>
 If the collider overlap multiple children, it will be inserted in the parent node.<br>
-The max number limit will be ignored if the node is a leaf node (it doesn't have children).<br>
+The maximum limit of colliders in a node will be ignored if the node is a leaf node (it doesn't have children).<br>

 ### Calculate all possible pairs (simplified)

 After inserting all colliders in the quadtree, the world will ask the quadtree to calculate all possible pairs.<br>
-It will take all colliders in the root node and check if they overlap with simplified bound (rectangle), if it's the case, it will add them to the possible pairs list.<br>
+It will take all colliders in the root node and the children, check if they overlap with simplified bound (rectangle), if it's the case, it will add them to the possible pairs list.<br>
-Then, it will take all colliders in the children nodes and check if they overlap, if it's the case, it will add them to the possible pairs list.<br>
 It will do this recursively until it reach the leaf nodes.<br>

 Allocators